dmbarbour/glas/docs/GlasCLI.md

         glas --extract ValueRef
         glas --run ValueRef -- Args

+There are also a few secondary operations built-in, such as '--help' or '--version'.
+All built-in operations start with '--'.
 User-defined operations are supported via lightweight syntactic sugar:

         glas opname a b c
             # implicitly rewrites to
         glas --run glas-cli-opname.main -- a b c

-Most operations used in practice should be user-defined.
-This ensures logic is visible and accessible in the module system.
-New versions of the glas command line executable may improve performance or update the effects API, but should not significantly affect behavior of applications that rely on stable APIs.
+In my vision for glas systems, most operations are user-defined, and all built-in operations can feasibly be implemented via '--run'.
+Behavior is primarily represented in the module system.

 ## Value References